Thai King praises 'unity' in speech on final coronation day

 She drew headlines in February when she tried to stand for prime minister with an anti-junta party.
 The king thwarted the bid with a royal command and the party was later dissolved.

-Though she was seen hugging the king at the ceremony, she was asked in the comments section of a photo she posted Saturday why she did not receive a royal title during the event.
+Though she was seen hugging the king on the eve of the coronation, she was asked in the comments section of an Instagram photo she posted Saturday why she did not receive a royal title during the event.

 "Because my work is in this style," she said.
 "It's more convenient and effective this way."

-The three-day coronation -- the first one in 69 years -- cemented Vajiralongkorn's position at the top of one of the world's richest monarchies.
+The three-day event -- the first coronation in Thailand in 69 years -- cemented Vajiralongkorn's position at the top of one of the world's richest monarchies.

-He was crowned with the 7.3-kilogram (16 lbs) Great Crown of Victory Saturday after sacred purification rites.
+He placed the 7.3-kilogram (16 lbs) Great Crown of Victory on his head Saturday.

 Vajiralongkorn's three-day coronation -- the first one in 69 years -- cemented his position at the top of one of the world's richest monarchies